deriv-com/deriv-app/packages/cashier/README.md

 **containers:** This folder contains the wrappers we use for the whole workspace.

 **pages:** This is the place for putting all the features which are visible through the browser.
 We have separate folder for each feature.
-The features developed in this folder also has been exported through the webpack for the use of other packages (like appstore).
+The features developed in this folder also have been exported through the webpack for the use of other packages (like appstore).

 **public:** All shared files (like .svg files) will be placed here.